Couple in eluding case will be tried together

 Her bail is $5,000 cash or bail, but prosecutor Matthew Johnson asked that it be increased to $20,000.

-Defense attorney Kris Brown argued that Savage hasn’t been able to bail out on the lower amount, so the larger bail isn’t necessary.
+Defense attorney Kris Brown argued Savage hasn’t been able to bail out on the lower amount, so the larger bail isn’t necessary.

 Crawford and Savage have been in custody since they were arrested July 1.
 According to court documents, Savage was driving a Dodge Challenger that was stopped at a light in south Carson City when it was spotted by an NHP trooper.
 Crawford was wanted in connection with a Reno shooting.
 Savage allegedly drove the Challenger south into Carson Valley and then onto Airport Road, where she got out and Crawford took the wheel.